-Data / Parameter L {NRB}

-Data unit Fraction

-Description Fraction to account for leakage related to the non-renewable woody biomass saved by the project activity

-Source of data Default as per AMS II G version 8.0 Value applied: 0.95 Justification of choice of data or description of measurement methods and procedures applied According to the methodology, default factor of 0.95 can be used to account for leakage related to the non-renewable woody biomass saved by the proposed project Purpose of Data Calculation of emission reductions Comments N/A
+Data / Parameter LNRB Data unit Fraction Description Fraction to account for leakage related to the non-renewable woody biomass saved by the project activity Source of data Default as per AMS II G version 8.0 Value applied: 0.95 Justification of choice of data or description of measurement methods and procedures applied According to the methodology, default factor of 0.95 can be used to account for leakage related to the non-renewable woody biomass saved by the proposed project Purpose of Data Calculation of emission reductions Comments N/A

-Data / Parameter fnrb,y Data unit Fraction Description Fraction of woody biomass saved by the project activity during year y that can be established as non-renewable biomass Source of data CDM Tool 30 v3.0 Value applied: The f {NRB,y} value for Uganda is 0.90 Justification of choice of data or description of measurement methods and procedures applied Calculated using CDM Tool 30, v3.0 Purpose of Data Calculation of baseline emissions Comments N/A
+Data / Parameter f {NRB,y} Data unit Fraction

+Description Fraction of woody biomass saved by the project activity during year y that can be established as non-renewable biomass Source of data CDM Tool 30 version 3.0 Value applied: The f {NRB,y} value for Kenya is 0.97 Justification of choice of data or description of measurement methods and procedures applied Calculated using CDM Tool 30, v3.0 Purpose of Data Calculation of baseline emissions Comments N/A
-Data / Parameter n {old,i,j}

-Data unit Fraction

-Description Efficiency of pre - project device, which are the conventional device with no improved combustion air supply or flue gas ventilation, that is without a grate or a chimney.

-Source of data Based on monitoring of devices replaced Value applied: 0.2 Justification of choice of data or description of measurement methods and procedures applied: Based on the parameter Stove {baseline} Purpose of data Calculation of baseline emissions Comments Once determined, $n{\textit{old},i,j}$ will remain fixed for the entire crediting period.
+Data / Parameter n {old,i,j} Data unit Fraction Description Efficiency of pre - project device, which are the conventional device with no improved combustion air supply or flue gas ventilation, that is without a grate or a chimney.
+Source of data A default value of 0.20 has been used for charcoal based cook stoves (value cited in AMS-II.G version 8) Value applied: 0.2 Justification of choice of data or description of measurement methods and procedures applied: Based on the parameter Stove {baseline} Purpose of data Calculation of baseline emissions Comments Once determined, $n{\textit{old},i,j}$ will remain fixed for the entire crediting period.

-Data / Parameter DV Data unit tCO 2 /project lamp Description Annual emission factor for the baseline lamp Source of data Internal records Value applied 0.092 (for ex-ante estimation only) Justification of choice of data or description of measurement methods and procedures applied Default Value Purpose of Data Calculation of baseline emissions Comments This is based on calculation provided in the methodology based on fuel use rate (0.03 litres/hour), Utilization Rate (3.5 hours/day), Annual Utilization (365 days/year), Fuel Emission Factor (2.4 kgCO2/litre), Leakage Factor (1), Number of lamps replaced per project lamp (1.0 or more) & Net to gross adjustment factor of 1.0.
+Data / Parameter DV Data unit tCO 2 /project lamp Description Annual emission factor for the baseline lamp Source of data Internal records Value applied 0.092 (for ex-ante estimation only) Justification of choice of data or description of measurement methods and procedures applied Default Value Purpose of Data Calculation of baseline emissions Comments This is based on calculation provided in the methodology based on fuel use rate (0.03 litres/hour), Utilization Rate (3.5 hours/day), Annual Utilization (365 days/year), Fuel Emission Factor (2.4 kgC02/litre), Leakage Factor (1), Number of lamps replaced per project lamp (1.0 or more) & Net to gross adjustment factor of 1.0.